sfarrens/presentations/_posts/0000-01-06-unit_testing.md

 --

-> We can invoke these extra features using their corresponding command line arguments.
+> We can invoke these extra features using the corresponding command line options.

 ```bash
 python -m pytest --verbose --black --emoji --pydocstyle --cov=mycosmo